TheBombGamer/TheBombGamer/README.md

 - 💞️ I’m looking to collaborate on Website Hosting
 - 📫 How to reach me Speight-Kyle@outlook.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I HATE NIGERIA!
+- ⚡ Fun fact: idk

 <!---
 TheBombGamer/TheBombGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.